ZanichelliEditore/design-tokens/README.md

 - `src/modules/theme`:
   folder that contains themes files

+- `src/modules/components`:
+  folder that contains classes to style components

 - `src/modules/palette`:
   folder that contains every available color in the palette

-- `src/components`:
-  the folder contains classes to style components

 ## Naming Convention for Themes: